- Safeguarding Adults Policy Statement

 The Policy Statement and Procedures have been drawn up in order to enable Dial a Hubby to:

 - promote good practice and work in a way that can prevent harm, abuse and coercion occurring.

 - to ensure that any allegations of abuse or suspicions are dealt with appropriately and the person experiencing abuse is supported.

 - and to stop that abuse occurring.

-The Policy and Procedures relate to the safeguarding of vulnerable adults.
-Vulnerable adults are defined as:
+The Policy and Procedures relate to the following safeguarding definitions:

 - Who are receiving or may need community care services because of learning, physical or mental disability, age, or illness

 - Who are or may be unable to take care of him or herself, or unable to protect him or herself against significant harmor exploitation.